alianjiku-cmd/https-github.com-alianjiku-cmd-iyf-s11-week-04-https-github.com-alianjiku-cmd-alianjiku.cmds/README.md

 * Students needing academic support
 * A formatted report card showing subject grades, average score, and letter grade.

 **Daily Challenges**

 **Day 1: FizzBuzz In**

+**The Core Goal**
+The FizzBuzz problem tests your understanding of loops and remainders (modulo).
+You need to count from 1 to 100, replacing specific numbers with words.

+ **Step-by-Step Breakdown**
+-The Loop: You need to repeat an action 100 times
+-The Shared Condition: Check if a number divides perfectly into both 3 and 5 first -The Single Conditions: Check if it divides into 3, then check 5.
+-The Default: If none match, print the number itse